Bbsitoh/jklm-bombparty-cheat/README.md

 ## Dependencies

 -   This project makes use of this [API](https://random-word-api.herokuapp.com/)
 -   If the script doesn't work.
-Then either the API is broken, or the game has been patched.
-Either way DM me to fix it
+Then either the API is broken, or the game has been updated against the script.
+Either way [DM](https://discord.com/users/465453058667839499/) me to fix it